cakebaker/lessnoise/Readme.md

 ## Purpose

-LessNoise is a simple GreaseMonkey script to fix some parts of the web UI of Twitter.
+LessNoise is a simple GreaseMonkey script to improve some parts of Twitter's web UI.
 It does:

 * hide the "Who to follow" box
 * hide the trends box
-* hide the footer
+* hide the sidebar footer
 * automatically click on the "x new tweets" bar
+* bypass the t.co URL shortener
+* show expanded URLs

 ## Contact